Rheumatoid arthritis is not considered an inherited disorder. However, having certain genes may increase the risk of

-Environmental and behavioral risk factors also play a huge role your chances of developing RA.
-Smoking, or having a history of smoking, can increase your risk for developing RA by 1.3 to 2.4 times compared to nonsmokers.
+Environmental and behavioral risk factors also play a huge role in your chances of developing RA.
 Smokers also tend to experience more severe RA symptoms.

 Additional examples of environmental and behavioral risk factors that could contribute to RA include:

 - exposure to air pollution